datamade/how-to/docker/local-development.md

 # Docker for Local Development

-Docker for local development was piloted on `dedupe-service`, a repository to which some DataMade employees do not access.
+Docker for local development was piloted on `dedupe-service`, a repository to which some DataMade employees do not have access.
 Luckily, we can abstract general patterns for Dockerizing an application to guide our next effort.

 ## Overview

-A containerized local development environment has three components:
+A containerized local development environment has four components:

 1. [A Dockerfile](#dockerfile), containing building instructions for the application itself.
 2. [A database initialization script](#scriptsinit-dbsh)